meisels/5beam-desktop/README.md

-# 5beam
+# 5beam-qt
-A Helpful 5b level loader
+Desktop application that allows you to play 5b levels from the 5beam database to your flash player.

 ## Building
+I've used Visual Studio 2019 to build this.

+## Legacy Building
-I used Visual Stuido 2017 to build this.
+I used Visual Studio 2017 to build this.
 The dependencies are [BetterFolderBrowser](https://www.nuget.org/packages/BetterFolderBrowser/).

 ## Notes
 **It is greatly recommended that you put 5beam in a folder before starting for the first time.**